PixMusicaX/PiXMusicaX/README.md

 </p>

-- 🔭 I’m currently working on Freelancing Projects and Music
+- 🔭 I’m currently working on Data Science and Machine Learning

-- 🌱 I’m currently learning Qiskit
+- 🌱 I’m currently more Machine Learning

 <!--- 👯 I’m looking to collaborate on -->
-- 🤔 I’m looking for help with NodeJS
+- 🤔 I’m looking for help with Web Development

 - 💬 Ask me about "anything goes, feel free"